Hussain4398/starter-gatsby-blog/README.md

   <p align="center"><img width="700" height="45" alt="[Screenshot 2022-03-25 at 4 08 46 PM]" src="https://user-images.githubusercontent.com/101874906/160111936-311a2bf0-a417-4cec-acb1-74d0340bf0ff.png"></p>

  - you have the information of your customer who is receieving the item ordered.
 If you haven't chosen a customer that tile is blank.

  <p align="center"><img width="400" height="125" alt="[Screenshot 2022-03-25 at 4 07 58 PM]" src="https://user-images.githubusercontent.com/101874906/160112569-953a984b-1b50-428b-8ded-1af398513487.png"></p>

  - Location selecter, a table to choose your branch(if any).
+For more information on how to add a location **click here**.

  <p align="center"><img width="400" height="100" alt="[Screenshot 2022-03-25 at 4 05 27 PM]" src="https://user-images.githubusercontent.com/101874906/160116880-dbdd40b3-dca3-40b7-9cc8-a793f770e87b.png"></p>

  <a id="How-to-access-create-order"></a>
- ## How to access an create order
+ ## How to access create order

   - You can access create order by choosing **Create Order** on your Slate dashboard as shown below.